 - Vehicle accidents

 Due to the fact that there are no service checks or inspections, part failure is typically determined when symptoms are apparent.
 Since the EBCM is designed to monitor and in many ways, control the operation of the ABS system, some of these warning signs can be dangerous.
 It's due to these facts that as soon as these warning signs are noticed, an inspection and proper diagnosis of the damaged component should be completed as soon as possible.
-Some of the common symptoms of a damaged EBCM include:

 - Brakes that lock up while stopping in emergency situations

-- The check engine light or ABS light is illuminated
+- The Check Engine Light or ABS Light is illuminated

-- The brake pulsate during normal braking
+- The brake pulsates during normal braking

 Steering wheel vibrates during braking